 Compound exercises are some of the biggest you could ever do.
-They cover everything from squats and deadlifts to push-ups and pull-ups, and they're all incredible ways to exercise.
+They cover everything from squats and deadlifts to push-ups and pull-ups, and they’re all incredible ways to exercise.
 All of that is indisputable.
-To really understand the true potential of compound exercises and the benefits that they have to offer, however, you need to really look at where they come from.
-That’s what we’re here to do.
+To understand the true potential of compound exercises and their benefits, however, you need to look at where they come from.
+So that’s what we’re here to do.

-To put this into perspective, let's use a couple of examples.
+To put this into perspective, let’s use a couple of examples.
 A bicep curl, to start us off, is an isolation exercise.
 The motion of your arm moving like that needs only your bicep to move (if you do it properly, as we talk about here).
-A squat, on the other hand, uses a tonne of different stuff.
-Just about every muscle in your lower body comes into play at some point or another to help you move, and that's why you can lift so much weight.
-That's the difference.
+On the other hand, a squat uses a tonne of different stuff.
+Just about every muscle in your lower body comes into play at some point to help you move, and that’s why you can lift so much weight.
+That’s the difference.

 Some of the best compound exercises are things like:

 - TRX Rows